PMP Certification Exam Preparation Resources

 Tips to Ace the PMP Certification Exam

-- Understand the Exam Format: Familiarize yourself with the number of questions, time limits, and scoring criteria.
+- Understand the Exam Format: Familiarize yourself with the types of questions, including multiple-choice, drag-and-drop, and hotspot questions.

 Related: